 Welcome to Magic Kingdom, Walt Disney World Resorts first theme park and icon.
 Housing several different areas each with their own unique set of rides Magic Kingdom tends to be the first choice of theme parks for any tourist.
-These individual areas or zones are Main Street, U.S.A., Adventureland, Frontierland, Liberty Square, Fantasyland, Tomorrowland Mickey’s Toontown Fair.
+These individual areas or zones are Main Street, U.S.A., Adventureland, Frontierland, Liberty Square, Fantasyland, and Tomorrowland.
 The theme park us currently the most visited theme park in the world; having over 17 million visitors in the year 2008 the theme park is by far a fan favorite.
 Known mostly for its large castle belonging to Cinderella in the center of the theme park, Magic Kingdom boasts a Disney favorite by advertising the Disney classics such as, Winnie the Pooh, Cinderella, Peter Pan, Beauty and the Beast, Snow White and many, many more!

 Main Street U.S.A.

 Located directly after the entrance to the theme park Main Street is the first thing you will pass through.
 Although Main Street does not host a variety of rides, it is the primary shopping center for theme park souvenirs.
 At night, and sometimes during the day, the street is cleared for parades and demonstrations; the shows vary depending on time of year and holiday.
 Often times this is where you will find Disney characters in costume, who will gladly take pictures with the kids and play out their characters!

 Decorations: The street uses an early 1900s theme with beautifully architect-ed buildings and vibrant colors.
 The zone is constantly re-decorated depending on the seasons and holidays of the year.
 Chances are, if you visit it twice it will have changed!